John4850/john4850/README.md

 - 📫 How to reach me **JohnNelson4850@gmail.com**

-- ⚡ Fun fact **I am somewhat of a dog whisperer, and prefer to spend my free time on the floor with fluffy friends.**
+- ⚡ Fun fact **I am somewhat of a dog whisperer, and prefer to spend my free time with fluffy friends.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">